Designed to cope with rapid change - a Corona-push

 We’re truly alerted to how vulnerable we are, our need for coping well with rapid changes, and for working in ways that are flexible, human-oriented, and sustainable.
 But challenges provide new opportunities.
 Now is a great time to rethink how to work smart and future-orient your business.

 * Working smart in the AI era has just been released on Amazon!

-Available in Norwegian in May by Hegnar Media (Fremtidsrettet ledelse).
+Just released: in Norwegian by Hegnar Media 'Fremtidsrettet ledelse'.

 Efwa Hagström’s mission is to enable and empower leaders, teams, and organizations to drive positive change fast, and find those amazing solutions and services that help us and our world full of challenges - either they come from viruses, climate issues, or AI radically changing how we work.

 Hamel, G. and Zanini, M. (2018) ‘The end of bureaucracy’, Harvard business Review.